marilius12/taxes/pages/index.md

 ## Privacy

 There are no hidden trackers or spyware on this site.
-The site doesn't use any cookies, and only uses JavaScript on the [calculator page](/example-calculations), so you are free to disable them completely.
+In fact, this site doesn't use any cookies or JavaScript, so you are free to disable them completely.

 Note that the site is deployed with [Cloudflare Pages](https://pages.cloudflare.com/).
 You can view their TOS [here](https://www.cloudflare.com/terms/).